CAS Monograph No. 3: Stochastic Loss Reserving Using Generalized Linear Models

 CAS monographs are authoritative, peer-reviewed, in-depth works focusing on important topics within property and casualty actuarial practice.
 The CAS Monograph Series fulfills the goal of creating an important addition to the existing body of CAS literature, with each monograph enabling the comprehensive treatment of a single subject.
 The Monograph Editorial Board (MEB) manages the monograph publication process in close coordination with the CAS editorial staff.
 Submission guidelines can be found on the CAS website or by contacting Donna Royston at email@example.com.

 This monograph is currently available to all CAS members as a free download.
-Print copies will soon be available in the CAS online store.
+Print copies are available in the CAS online store.

 The CAS Monograph Series showcases CAS members' extensive specialized expertise, helping to raise the performance standard for property and casualty actuaries through insightful research.
 The monographs represent just one way that the CAS provides its members with access to relevant information, research and resources that they can apply directly on the job to advance in their careers.
 For information on submitting a monograph, visit the Monograph Submission Guidelines page.